Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ![Tree node and basic price to PIM price](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/TreeNodeBasicPriceToPIMPrice.png "[Tree node and basic price to PIM price]")

 This extension is used to map a tree node attribute and a price attribute to a PIM price field attribute.
 This mapping is often used to import offers or product from another system to Actindo.
 The simple price as well as the tax class are mapped to the PIM price field attribute.
 The different tax classes are defined in the configuration.
-The configuration settings are only displayed when a tax class attribute is selected.
+The configuration settings are only displayed after a tax class attribute has been selected.
 As the PIM price field attribute also needs a currency and an indication whether the net or the gross price is specified, the default currency in the PIM system and the gross price value are mapped.
 To specify all values to be mapped to the PIM price field attribute, use the [PriceBuilder](#pricebuilder) extension.

 [comment]: <> (Is that right?)

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type                          |
 |----------------------------------|-----------------------------------------------------|